aptible/support/source/topics/cli/how-to-dump-and-restore.md

     mysqldump -u aptible -p[PASSWORD] -h 127.0.0.1 -P [PORT] db > dumpfilename.sql
     ```

-    If you're using postgres, you can combine steps 1 and 2 with `aptible db:dump $HANDLE`
+    If you're using PostgreSQL, you can combine steps 1 and 2 with `aptible db:dump $HANDLE`

 3. Provision a new Aptible database if you have not already done so.